Camille likes tools... and firmly believes that tulle, too, has its place in the world.

 Camille Hempel is a jewelry designer with no shortage of creativity and range.
 She got interested in jewelry making while studying Art at UW Madison.
 She learned the trade as an apprentice at the Jewelers Workshop in Madison and acquired the tools of the trade after college while at a farm auction with her grandfather.
 Camille has always had a workbench set up somewhere so she can bring her ideas to fruition, but she likes to keep her “jeweler at large” status - finding inspiration while pursuing her other passions away from the studio.

-Some of her passions/obsessions that influence her aesthetic:
+Some of her passions/obsessions

-- hands, hands, hands, all kinds of hands
+- HANDS, all kinds of hands

 - insects — dead or alive